|Artillery and Armoured Fighting Vehicles preserved in New England 1: Maine

 The U.S. Navy adopted the Maxim-Nordenfelt 37-mm 1-pounder as the 1-pounder Mark 6 before the 1898 Spanish–American War.
 The Mark 7, 9, 14, and 15 weapons were similar.
 It was the first dedicated anti-aircraft (AA) gun adopted by the US Navy, specified as such on the Sampson-class destroyers launched 1916-17.
 It was deployed on various types of ships during the US participation in the First World War, although it was replaced as the standard AA gun on new destroyers by the 3-inch (76-mm)/23 caliber gun.
 (Wikipedia)

-Spanish smoothbore muzzle-loading 24-pounder (possibly bronze) Gun, mounted on a concrete stand, War Memorial Park.
-(Taoab Photos)
+Bronze 24-pounder smoothbore muzzle-loading Gun, cast in Spain, mounted on a concrete stand, War Memorial Park.

 Cape Elizabeth, Fort Williams